 The surgeon then manipulates the ear tissue by cutting, grafting, or changing the cartilage shape.

 Once the desired result has been achieved, the incisions are then closed and wrapped in bandages.

 What to Expect

 You can expect your post-surgery ears to feel sore or tender.
-Post-operative bruising and swelling is also normal and subsides within the recovery period.
+Post-operative bruising and swelling are also normal and subside within the recovery period.
 The procedure is generally well tolerated even by younger patients and there should be little to no pain or discomfort.

 It is important to quit smoking a few weeks before any surgical procedure.